Uncertainty and Autarky: Cooperative Game Theory for Stable Local Energy Market Partitioning: Coalition cost model

 Here $\mathcal{B}_{F_i}(\boldsymbol{\hat U})$, \eqref{eq:boundaryzeroexchangecoalitionproposition} are power flow constraints for radial graph for coalition $F_i$, and $\boldsymbol{S}(\boldsymbol{u}_{F_i},\boldsymbol{U};F_i), \ \boldsymbol{\delta v}(\boldsymbol{u}_{F_i},\boldsymbol{U};F_i)$ are branch power flows and nodal voltage deviation functions corresponding to these power flow equations. \end{proposition}

 The proof is given in the Appendix \ref{app:prop1}.
+In this case, the coalition cost function $\phi(F_i;P)$ is given as $\phi_0(F_i)$, and only depends on the coalition $F_i$ but not the partition $P$.
 This corresponds to partitioning with \emph{no externalities}, where the costs of a coalition do not depend on the remainder grid.
 This is a special case\footnote{Although Eq \eqref{eq:coalitioncostsnoexternalities} is a special case of Eq \eqref{eq:coalitioncostsexternalities}, which is under a specific pricing model, it could also be independently derived by decomposing \eqref{eq:totalcostspartition} using Assumptions \ref{assm:boundarynode}-\ref{assm:strictselfconsume}} of Eq \eqref{eq:coalitioncostsexternalities}.
 This simplifies the analysis of partition stability, because coalitional deviations can be analyzed independently of the remainder grid, as we discuss in later sections.

-The coalition cost models established for the two cases (with and without externalities) will be used to study the stable partitioning problem from the perspective of prosumers later.
+We analyze both coalition cost models (with and without externalities) for stable partitioning in Section \ref{sec:optimalstablepartition}.